fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 RTP Payload Type.
 However in such scenarios, the 'rid-level' attributes ({{sec-rid_level_attributes}}) further constrains the equivalent 'fmtp' attributes.

-For codecs that do not require the use of "a=fmtp", the 'rid' framework MAY also be used to fully describe the RTP payload encoding, thus completely skipping the 'a=fmtp' SDP attribute for the Payload Types identified in the "a=rid" line.
-In either case, the 'a=rtpmap' attribute MUST be defined to identify the media encoding format and the RTP Payload Type.

 The 'direction' identifies the either 'send', 'recv' directionality of the Source RTP Stream.